-Table -13 • Imstat Argument Usage
+Table 12-17 • Imstat Argument Usage

-Argument Description -f [feature] Displays users of feature .
-If feature is not specified, usage information for all features is displayed. -i [feature] Displays information from the feature definition line for the specified feature , or all features if feature is not specified. -lm Displays the status of the license manager. -s [server] Displays the status of all license files listed in \$VENDOR_LICENSE_FILE or \$LM_LICENSE_FILE on server, or on all servers if server is not specified.
+Argument Description -a Displays all information.
+This option is a potentially expensive command many active users, this command option generates a lot of network act -A Lists all licenses that are currently checked out. -asec Displays information in hh:mm:ss format. -c license_file_list Uses the specified license files. -f [feature] Displays users of feature .
+If feature is not specified, usage information for all features is displayed. -i [feature] Displays information from the feature definition line for the specified feature , or all features if feature is not specified. -lm Displays the status of the license manager. -proj Appends project details along with usage information when the feature has been checked out via LM_PROJECT.
+It is an optional argument. -s [server] Displays the status of all license files listed in \$VENDOR_LICENSE_FILE or \$LM_LICENSE_FILE on server, or on all servers if server is not specified.
 Note • Server name or host name is case sensitive; use the same name as provided in your license file. -S [vendor] Lists all users of vendor 's features. -t timeout_value Sets connection timeout to timeout_value .
-This limits the amount of time lmstat spends attempting to connect to server . -v Displays the 1mstat version, revision, and patch. -vd Displays the status of the vendor daemon. -old Allows communications with an old server that uses communications version 1.2 or earlier. -ano-user-info Displays user information for each feature except individual user details -f feature_nameno-user- info Displays usage information for a specified feature except individual user details.
+This limits the amount of time lmstat spends attempting to connect to server . -v Displays the 1mstat version, revision, and patch. -vd Displays the status of the vendor daemon. -old Allows communications with an old server that uses communications version 1.2 or earlier. -ano-user-info Displays user information for each feature except individual user details.